-10 Curious and Quirky Platypus Facts
+10 Curious Facts About the Platypus

 The platypus is arguably one of the most distinct animals on the planet.
 Here are a few things you might not have known about this quirky creature.

 When the first platypus specimen was sent back to England from Australia in the late 18th century, the scientists who examined it thought that someone was playing a trick on them.
-"It naturally excites the idea of some deceptive preparation by artificial means," English zoologist George Shaw wrote in the first scientific description of the platypus, published in 1799.
+"It naturally excites the idea of some deceptive preparation by artificial means," zoologist George Shaw wrote in the first scientific description of the platypus, published in 1799.
 That said, one of the most remarkable and weird aspects of the platypus—its ability to lay eggs—wasn’t discovered for another 100 years.